Exception and error resolution

 • When complete, files are packaged in a zip container and saved to your local drive.

-• You must use the Single File / Replace mass operation to replace a file.
+• You must use the Single File/Replace mass operation to replace a file.

 • There is a 2.14 GB limitation on the zip container file size.

-Resolving file errors
+Resolving file exceptions

-Retrying an error from the processing set
+Retrying an exception from the processing set

 Retry Error Button Processing Console